top of page

 Elvis was Here (and Here and Here)

 First thing first, tour the house Elvis was born in at Elvis Presley Birthplace.
-On the original site in east Tupelo is the original two-room 450-square foot shotgun house.
-The Presley's lived here until Elvis was three years old.
-After that, they would live in eight other homes in the area before moving to Memphis.
+On the original site in east Tupelo is the original two-room, 450-square-foot shotgun house.
+The Presleys lived here until Elvis was three years old.
+After that, they would live in eight other homes before moving to Memphis.

-You can also visit Elvis' Childhood Church, Elvis Presley Museum, Elvis Presley Memorial Chapel, and more on the grounds.
+You can also visit Elvis' Childhood Church, the Elvis Presley Museum, the Elvis Presley Memorial Chapel, and more.

 More than an average hardware store, the family-owned Tupelo Hardware secured its place in music history in the 1940s.
-It was here that Gladys Presley bought her son Elvis his first guitar instead of the BB gun he wanted.
+Here, Gladys Presley bought his first guitar for her son Elvis instead of the BB gun he wanted.

 Rent a bike and download the guide to discover the sites that played an essential part in Elvis' life while in Tupelo.